Shamir2020/vibez/README.md

-# 🎤 Vibez — Concert & Event Management Website + App
+# 🎤 Vibez — Concert & Event Management Website

 **Vibez** is a comprehensive concert and event management platform that empowers organizers, artists, and fans to manage, promote, and enjoy live music events — from booking to ticketing, all in one seamless system.

+## Project completion - 85%

 ---